Dance: Creative Dance Education

 Applicants to this programme must have a good degree in a dance-related subject

 The application process will also involve a practical audition and record of a piece of choreography (live or pre-recorded).
-In a personal statement (approximately 400 words), students will be asked to write about the ways that this specific MA programme will help them advance from their current work within dance towards specific career aspirations.
+In a personal statement (approximately 4000 characters), students will be asked to write about the ways that this specific MA programme will help them advance from their current work within dance towards specific career aspirations.
 Both skype and digitally transferred materials can be considered in support of the application’s practical elements.

 For international students